 Parenting is not easy.
 We are constantly faced with decisions about how to raise our kids in a world that is changing all the time.
 How do we keep up?
 What do we teach them?
 How do we ensure they are safe and loved from the moment they are born?
-It’s difficult to know what will work best for each child.
+It’s challenging to know what will work best for each child.

 There are many different parenting styles, but one thing is certain: we can’t just have one.
 We have to provide our kids with balance.
 This blog post will explore the differences between parenting styles and offer tips on how to raise healthy children in today’s society.